pulibrary/princeton_ansible/roles/pulibrary.nginxplus/ADDHOSTS.md

 ping the #Operations Slack channel.
 The turn around is instant + time for DNS to propagate worldwide.

+* What we will need is the name of the new service.
+If the service is to be example.princeton.edu, we will then register example-staging1.princeton.edu and example-prod1.princeton.edu, example-prod2.princeton.edu

-* Generate SSL keys for the Virtual Server above.
+* Where necessary generate SSL keys for the Virtual Server above.
 This is also another bug that will be fixed with a ping to the #Operations Slack channel.
 The turn around here averages about 12 hours.

-* You will need at least one upstream server (for staging) and we encourage at least 2 for production that will host your application.
-This is the last bug that will still involve the #Operation channel.
-Registration for a fixed lease IP address is done through the network registration link in step one.
-The turn around here is also instant.

 * Create your nginx configuration files for your service.
 Examples can be found at `roles/pulibrary.nginxplus/files/conf/http` for HTTP based services and